Master of Planning and Urban Design

 EV5020:03 Human Dimensions of Nature, Environment and Conservation

 EV5209:03 Principles and Practices of Protected Area Management

 IA5030:03 Navigating the Cultural Interface

 SC5008:03 Professional Placement

 SC5902:03 Special Topic 2

 COURSE AVAILABLE AT

-Some subjects are only be available in external or block mode at the Cairns campus.
-Townsville-based students are required to make their own travel and accommodation arrangements in order to attend these subjects, at their own expense.
+Some subjects are only available in external mode.
+Core subject EV5603 is delivered in intensive mode at the Townsville campus.
+Cairns-based students are required to make their own travel and accommodation arrangements in order to attend this subject, at their own expense.

 Expected time to complete